LingxiaoWu2021/SFPTMP/README.txt

 - For a detailed explanation of the instance data, find the "README" file in the folder "instances".

 ## RESULTS:
-- The detailed results obtained by each solution method for all instances are provided in the folder "data".
+- The detailed results obtained by each solution method for all instances are provided in the folder "Results".

 ## CODE:
 - Code of all algorithms used in our computational experiments is provided in the folder "sourcecode".